How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

 - Home internet bills – don’t forget, the bills need to be in your own name!

-- Sports equipment, gym memberships, fees to sports facilities, or registration fees for sports competitions up to RM500
+- Sports equipment, gym memberships, sports trainings, rental or entrance fees to sports facilities, or registration fees for sports competitions, up to RM 1,000

 - Purchase, installation, or rental of electric vehicle (EV) charging equipment for personal use, up to RM2,500